-UPDATE: I’m delighted to announce that Vancouver Christmas Ornaments sent me a couple of sparkling new baubles for the 2019 season.
+UPDATE: I’m delighted to announce that Vancouver Christmas Ornaments sent me a couple of sparkling new baubles recently.
 And like the lovely examples mentioned above (all of which are still available), these handsome new decorations maintain the tradition of reflecting some key feline themes.
 I can’t wait to hang these on the tree this year and gaze at them for hours on end.

 The first one is B.C.’s iconic Spirit Bear (or kermode bear).
 I love this one because it reminds me of the province’s lesser-known Spirit Cat, a ghostly white feline that lives in the back alleys of Vancouver.
 Feasting on vegan pizza crusts and sipping from open tanks of East Van craft beer, it’s rarely spotted.
 But to us cats, it’s a legend we all look up to.